Rafael Bournigal: Playing career

-Bournigal's best years were with Oakland.
-In his three seasons with the A's he started about 36% of their games (173 out of 486), batted .249, and made a total of just 8 errors.
+The Dodgers traded Bournigal to the Montreal Expos in June 1995 for pitcher Kris Foster, but Bournigal did not play in the majors that year.
+He fractured his thumb later that month, missing several weeks of the season.
+His best years were with Oakland.
+In his three seasons with the A's, he started about 36% of their games (173 out of 486), batted .249, and made eight errors.